HENDERSONVILLE, N.C. (828newsNOW) — Answer: Very, very scary.

 - Consider the fast pass – While buying a fast pass ticket isn’t necessary, there are very long lines for general admission.
 Avoid the crowd and get in quicker.

 - Arrive before dark – Due to the number of people who come to the attraction, arriving early is a good idea.
-Lines get long fast and admission begin at dark.
+Lines get long fast and admission begins at dark.
 Showing up as the sun sets is a good call to avoid the rush.

 - Prepare to be scared – While The Haunted Farm is open to all ages and all kinds of horror fans, it is a very scary attraction and there are no refunds.
 I am an adult horror fanatic and was scared out of my wits.
 Know yourself and your group before entering.